Vince-0/AI-Voice-Connector/README.md

 Although that was more than this test which was 1 /listen and 5 /speak endpoint calls.

-This short conversation cost about $0.04.
+This short conversation cost about $0.04. and used Deepgram's Speech-to-Text API to transcribe the SIP user's spoken input into text.
+This transcription is then sent to the ChatGPT API, which interprets the message and generates a response.
+The response text is subsequently passed back to Deepgram's Text-to-Speech API, which converts it into voice format, allowing the response to be played back to the user.

+---

 ## To Do